- Self-Managed Super Fund(SMSF) status

 What types of status are used?

-The ATO uses three different status types to describe SMSFs:
+The ATO uses five different status types to describe SMSFs:

 What does a status of 'Registered' mean?